 Occipital neuralgia and migraines are two different conditions.
 However, they are sometimes confused because of an overlap in symptoms.
 Let’s take a closer look at both conditions and why the confusion exists.
 Then we will consider a natural therapy that may be able to help either problem if the underlying issue appears in the upper cervical spine.

 The occipital lobe’s location is in the back of the head.
 Headaches that occur only in this region are relatively rare.
 The nerves that feed this part of the head originate in the upper cervical spine.
-There are three of them, usually referred to as the great, lesser, and third occipital nerves.
+There are three of them: the great, lesser, and third occipital nerves.

 While researchers have yet to point the finger at a direct cause of occipital neuralgia, the problem clearly has to do with the irritation of one or more of these nerves.
 This may occur due to injury, inflammation, compression, or some other type of nerve problem.